How to Manage Django Settings for Local and Production Environments

 Loads base settings first.

-Checks the environment variable
+Checks the environment variable mod

-, otherwise loadslocal_settings.py
+, otherwise loads local_settings.py

 .